changyupkim/issue-backup/README.md

 If no authentication is required to use the REST APIs, you don't need to set the _username_ and _password_.

-For example, the configuration file for the Apache Spark project looks as
+For example, the configuration file for the Apache Spark project looks as this.
+No authentication is required to access the REST API.

 ```
 {